 The devil really is in the details when it comes to documenting damage for an insurance claim.
 Even if something appears minor and inconsequential at first glance, don’t overlook any detail – no matter how small!

 Make sure you take pictures of everything affected by whatever caused the damage: walls, furniture, appliances, etc… If there are broken windows, make sure they’re included in photos as well.
-Carefully inspect every area involved so nothing goes overlooked; this way you can rest assured knowing that your documentation will support a successful outcome with your claim.
+Carefully inspect every area by a professional property claim adjuster Yuma, so nothing goes overlooked. this way you can rest assured knowing that your documentation will support a successful outcome with your claim.

 Not Reporting The Claim Immediately